John Frusciante’s Unlimited Love/Dream Canteen Pedalboard (2023 Update)

 John Frusciante’s Apollo Theater Pedalboard (Late 2022)

-By late 2022, John’s pedalboard changed somewhat.
-The photo you see below is from the Apollo Theater concern in New York, played on September 13, 2022.
+By late 2022, John Frusciante’s pedalboard saw a few notable changes.
+The image below is from the Red Hot Chili Peppers’ concert at the Apollo Theater in New York, performed on September 13, 2022.

 John Frusciante's Pedalboard September 2022